 You can see an example here

 When you visit https://static-tweet.now.sh/1346427855052353545 you’ll notice that if the tweet has never been rendered before, you’ll get a skeleton page.
 This happens only the first time you visit the page.
 If you refresh, you’ll get the static HTML, no matter what edge in the global network you are visiting.
 And every future visit will get the statically generated HTML page.

-So, you can imagine a site that has no pages built out, and as traffic comes in, it’s gradually building static pages.
+So, you can imagine a site with no pages built out, and as traffic comes in, it’s gradually building static pages.

-There is a version of incremental static generation called incremental static regeneration, which is essentially the same process, but it involves updating an existing static page in response to traffic.
-So if the underlying data is changing, it’s re-running the build process, inspired by stale-while-revalidate, a popular yet not widely appreciated cache protocol.
-This will serve a stale version of the page, instead of the fallback, while it’s rebuilding the page, and then swap that for the new version once the build process finishes.
+There is a version of incremental static generation called incremental static regeneration, which is essentially the same process.
+Still, it involves updating an existing static page in response to traffic.
+So if the underlying data changes, it’s re-running the build process, inspired by stale-while-revalidate, a popular yet not widely appreciated cache protocol.
+This will serve a stale version of the page instead of the fallback while it’s rebuilding the page and then swap that for the new version once the build process finishes.

 Incremental static regeneration:

 Updates existing static pages in response to traffic,